mrismanaziz/Reforestation/README.md

-## What do you call a magician who has lost their magic?
-Ian.
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.